gigabackup/gigantum-cli/README.md

 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Fgigantum%2Fgigantum-cli.svg?type=shield)](https://app.fossa.io/projects/git%2Bgithub.com%2Fgigantum%2Fgigantum-cli?ref=badge_shield)

-Simple user-facing command line interface (CLI) for installing and running the Gigantum application locally
+Simple user-facing command line interface (CLI) for installing and running the Gigantum Client locally

 ## Introduction

-This Python package is provided as a method to install and run the Gigantum application, locally on your computer.
-It provides a simple command line interface to install, update, start, and stop the application.
+This Python package is provided as a method to install and run the Gigantum Client, locally on your computer.
+It provides a simple command line interface to install, update, start, stop, and configure the application.

 More detailed install instructions can be found at the Gigantum [docs site](https://docs.gigantum.com/docs)